-Neurontin/Gabapentin for Opiate Withdrawal
+Neurontin/Gabapentin for Alcohol & Opiate Withdrawal

 If you’ve experienced a back injury that left you in excruciating pain, your doctor may have prescribed an opiate, such as Vicodin, oxycodone or hydrocodone to relieve the pain.
 It’s not uncommon for people to become addicted to opiates even after the source of the pain is gone.
 Neurontin – or its generic form, gabapentin – is currently being tested as a treatment for opiate withdrawal conditions.

 The Effects of Neurontin / Gabapentin on Withdrawal Symptoms

 Anyone who has tried to stop taking an opiate drug after ongoing use knows full well how uncomfortable the withdrawal effects can be.
 Depending on the person, opiates can actually increase pain-sensitivity levels as they work to relieve pain symptoms.
 This means you may experience even more pain than the original injury caused if you try to stop taking an opiate drug.

 Neurontin and gapabentin help to relieve pain by slowing down the pain signals that travel through the nerves.
 Researchers at Tuff’s New England Center attribute Neurontin’s effects on substance P – a brain neurotransmitter chemical – as the reason for its pain-relieving abilities.
 Substance P secretions in the brain send pain messages along the body’s nerve pathways.
 Neurontin or gabapentin is believed to reduce the amount of substance P released in the brain.

 Those who are addicted to alcohol tend to have low levels of GABA in their system, and the craving for more alcohol may be, in part, due to the fact that alcohol intake boosts the brain’s GABA levels.